LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 * The Cart contains the information needed to create an order

-* The current users cart is kept in the distributed cache, it can be accessed using the service wrapper `CartContext`
+* The current users cart is kept in the distributed cache

+* Use the service wrapper `CartContext` to modify current users cart

-  * To access `CartContext` inject and use `CartContextAccessor` or use the extension method `HttpContext.GetCartContext()`
+  * Get `CartContext` from `CartContextAccessor` or use the extension method `HttpContext.GetCartContext()`

       ```C#
       await cartContext.AddOrUpdateItemAsync(new AddOrUpdateCartItemArgs
       {
           ArticleNumber = articleNumber,
           Quantity = quantity,
       });
       ```

-  * A cart can also be fetched from the distributed cache using `CartContextSessionService` if you have its _CartContextId_ (useful in Web API or outside of the .NET session).

 * Abandoned carts are automatically persisted to the database and can be accessed using `CartService`